matetiau/Logs-Analysis-Project-Udacity/readme.md

 For building VM after turn off just write vagrant up and log into with vagrant ssh.
 If you are logged in you can build up database with command psql -d news -f newsdata.sql.
 After that access this databse with psql news command when loged into vagrant.
 All steps above are necessary for running this app.
+After that you complete all steps above and create views in psql news that are after this instruction.
+You can run Logs_Analysis_Tool.py for getting answers for three questions:
+1 - What are the most popular three articles of all time?
+2 - Who are the most popular article authors of all time?
+3 - On which days did more than 1% of requests lead to errors?

 The views here can be create by simply copy paste them when you are logged in to vagrant ssh in /vagrant when you are in psql news.
 It is necessary to create those views in psql for running program to get correct answers